 - Have a BMI of less than 30

 Why Choose UTSW for Living-Donor Liver Transplant?

 When it comes to liver transplantation, UT Southwestern offers the expertise, experience, processes, and infrastructure necessary for exceptional patient outcomes.
 We have a dedicated team for living-donor liver transplant, and we are available to answer all questions.
 Steven Hanish, M.D., is the Surgical Director of Living Liver Transplantation, and Arjmand Mufti, M.D., is the program’s Medical Director.
-Our intake coordinator Helen Bankston, RN, is available to answer questions 24/7 at 877-392-1528.

 (Pictured right: Dr. Steven Hanish and Dr. Arjmand Mufti)